spencertipping/canard/boot/image.md

       movl $0xb848ab48, 10(%rsi)        <- write 48ab and 48b8 instructions
       movq %rbx, 14(%rsi)               <- write binding address movl $0x00e9ab48, 22(%rsi)        <- write 48ab and e9 instructions
-      movq $constant_matcher, %rax      <- absolute address of matcher fn subq %rcx, %rax                   <- compute %rax - (29 + %rsi)
-      movl %ecx, 25(%rsi)               <- write call to constant_matcher
-      data-push %rsi                    <- return reference to new matcher ret                               <- return
+      movq $@?k, %rax                   <- absolute address of matcher fn subq %rcx, %rax                   <- compute %rax - (29 + %rsi) movl %ecx, 25(%rsi)               <- write call to @?k data-push %rsi                    <- return reference to new matcher ret                               <- return

-Notice that we've got this reference to constant_matcher in the middle of the code.
+Notice that we've got this reference to @?k in the middle of the code.
 This isn't a problem because we can just put the constant matcher into the bootstrap section (basically right here), where it will have a known address.
-We can then hard-code that address into generate_constant_matcher.
+We can then hard-code that address into @:k.
 None of this requires any interaction with the symbol table, which at this point is not yet functional.